The Parting Glass: Text

 I hope you a' my friends as yet:

 Good-night and joy be wi' you all.

 A similar fragment later appears in Walter Scott's Minstrelsy of the Scottish Border as Armstrong's Goodnight.
-According to Scot, is said to have been written by one of the Border Reivers executed for the murder in 1600 of Sir John Carmichael, Warden of the Scottish West March.
+According to Scott, it is said to have been written by one of the Border Reivers executed for the murder in 1600 of Sir John Carmichael, Warden of the Scottish West March.
 However, Scott does not vouch for the authenticity of the story, and it appears to be first published by him, later repeated and embellished by other sources.

 More important for the development of the song as we know it today was another text that appears in a Scottish chapbook from ca. 1815-1822 printed by Thomas Duncan in Glasgow.
 Here included are verses 1, 2 and 4, which are similar to modern variants: